 Among these approaches, structural equation modeling (SEM) has been increasingly used in various types of studies as a means to infer causal processes (Grace et al., 2012).
 Various statistical techniques and tools have been used in the process of specifying and evaluating the models based on SEM (Kaplan, 2009).
 In traditional SEM, the relationships among variables (i.e., the linear coefficients) are estimated simultaneously in a single variance-covariance matrix.
 Although the approach is well developed, SEM can be computationally intensive (depending on the sizes of the variance-covariance matrix).
 Moreover, additional assumptions such as independence and normality of errors are generally violated in studies or hard to test when the sample size is small (Yuan and Bentler, 1998).
-Piecewise structural equation modeling (PSEM) is a more flexible and potentially more powerful technique of SEM, which was proposed as an alternate approach to traditional variance-covariance based SEM in the early 2000s (Lefcheck, 2016).
-The PSEM approach is based on directed acyclic graphs (DAG) and not restricted by the shortcomings of conventional SEM such as multivariate normality and independency of the observations (Pugesek et al., 2003).
+Piecewise structural equation modeling (PSEM) is a more flexible and potentially more powerful technique of SEM, which was proposed as an alternate approach to traditional variance-covariance-based SEM in the early 2000s (Lefcheck, 2016).
+The PSEM approach is based on directed acyclic graphs (DAG) and not restricted by the shortcomings of conventional SEM such as multivariate normality and independence of the observations (Pugesek et al., 2003).
 These key characteristics make PSEM a promising approach for network model construction.
 To date, no study has employed the PSEM approach for qAOPN development.

-Probabilistic methods such as Bayesian network (BN) modeling are being increasingly used in ecotoxicology and risk assessment (Moe et al., 2021a; Maertens et al., 2022).
-Bayesian network models can also be represented by DAGs where causal/empirical relationships and the associated uncertainty/variability are quantified in conditional probability tables (CPTs).
-Bayesian networks inherently incorporate uncertainty and can integrate a variety of information types, including expert elicitation.
+Probabilistic methods such as BN modeling are being increasingly used in ecotoxicology and risk assessment (Moe et al., 2021a; Maertens et al., 2022).
+BN models can also be represented by DAGs, where causal/empirical relationships and the associated uncertainty/variability are quantified in conditional probability tables (CPTs).
+BN inherently incorporate uncertainty and can integrate a variety of information types, including expert elicitation.
 A BN approach has been proposed as an alternative for quantification of AOPNs (Moe et al., 2021b).
 This approach is based on a combination of regression modeling and BN modeling and is typically less data-demanding than the systems biology models.
 The quantified AOP-BN model can be run in several directions: 1) prognostic inference, run forward from the stressor node to predict the AO level; 2) diagnostic inference, run backward from the AO node; and 3) omnidirectionally, run from the intermediate MIEs and/or KEs.
-The BN-qAOPN reported by Moe et al. (2021b) was able to predict the state of AO with high accuracy rate when run from intermediate KE nodes, but the model performance decreased as the starting point was further removed from the target node.
+The BN-qAOPN reported by Moe et al. (2021b) was able to predict the state of AO with high accuracy when run from intermediate KE nodes, but the model performance decreased when the starting point was further removed from the target node.

 The present study used a previously published AOPN and empirical dataset to construct novel qAOPN models.
-Three research questions are intended to be addressed by the present study: 1) which linear AOP in the network contributed the most to the AO?
-2) can any of the upstream KE (including MIE) accurately predict the AO; 3) what are the advantages and limitations of PSEM or BN in qAOPN development?
-The model construction workflows and outcomes of the two approaches, PSEM and BN, were compared to suggest the "best practice" for de novo qAOPN development.
+Three research questions were addressed: 1) Which linear AOP in the network contributed the most to the AO?
+2) Can any of the upstream KE (including MIE) accurately predict the AO?
+3) What are the advantages and limitations of PSEM or BN in qAOPN development?
+The model construction workflows and outcomes of the two approaches, PSEM and BN, were compared to suggest the best practice for de novo qAOPN development.